 - You’re responsible for the entire payment of individual health policy.
 The costs depend on factors like age, health, medical check history, etc.

 - Typically, policies come with long waiting periods and those with pre-existing conditions have to wait until the end of the waiting period for treatment.

 - Individual policies need to go through a health checkup if you’re over a certain age and comply with an onerous KYC process that you can easily circumvent with group health insurance.

 How Does Group Health Insurance Work?

 Group health insurance for employees is like a master plan.
-The difference between group health insurance vs individual health insurance is the former offers uniform coverage to individuals who are part of a group.
+The difference between corporate health insurance vs individual is the former offers uniform coverage to individuals who are part of a group.

 So, how does group health insurance work?
 When you work with Loop, you can pick and choose from different group health insurance plans by top insurers.
 One of Loop’s members will help you tailor-make a group insurance policy for employees best suited for your team.